 Top thickness and stiffness-to-mass ratio

-Bracing and modal geometry
+Bracing and modal distribution

 Attack and transient response